Loading lesson…

 The big idea: great research badly presented goes nowhere.
 Clarity isn't a finishing touch — it's most of the work.

-What is the core idea behind "Presenting Research Clearly"?
+What is the main idea of "Presenting Research Clearly"?